MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

     Connect-AzureAD

-When using Microsoft Graph PowerShell enter the following cdmlet:

-    Connect-MgGraph

 4. Fetch the current group settings for the Azure AD organization.

      	$Setting = Get-AzureADDirectorySetting -Id (Get-AzureADDirectorySetting | where -Property DisplayName -Value "Group.Unified" -EQ).id

-When using Microsoft Graph PowerShell enter the following cdmlet:

-     $Setting = Get-MgDirectorySetting -Id (Get-MgDirectorySetting | where -Property DisplayName -Value "Group.Unified" -EQ).id

 5. Enable the Microsoft Identity Protection (MIP) support in your configuration:

     	$Setting["EnableMIPlabels"] = "True"

-When using Microsoft Graph PowerShell enter the following cdmlet:

-    $Setting["EnableMIPlabels"] = "True"

 6. To verify the new configuration, run the following cmdlet:

     	$Setting.Values

-When using Microsoft Graph PowerShell enter the following cdmlet:

-    $Setting.Values

 7. Then save the changes and apply the settings:

 		Set-AzureADDirectorySetting -Id $Setting.Id -DirectorySetting $Setting

 **Note:** If there’s no directory settings object in the tenant yet.
 You need to use ```New-AzureADDirectorySetting``` to create a directory settings object for the first time.

-When using Microsoft Graph PowerShell enter the following cdmlet:

- 	Set-MgDirectorySetting -Id $Setting.Id -DirectorySetting $Setting

 8. Disconnects the current session from an Azure Active Directory tenant and closes the PowerShell window.

         	Disconnect-AzureAD

-When using Microsoft Graph PowerShell enter the following cdmlet:

-	Disconnect-MgGraph

 You have successfully changed your tenant’s Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.